inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 No, his mind is not for rent
 To any god or government.
 Always hopeful, yet discontent,
-He knows changes n't permanent -
+He knows changes n't perm -
 But change is.
-Yes, but every time I try to see things your way, I get a headache.
+Yes, but every time I try to see things r way, I get a headache.
-As you will see, I told them, in no uncertain terms, to see Figure one.
+As  will see, I told them, in no uncertain terms, to see Figure one.
 		-- Dave "First Strike" P
-National security is in your hands - guard it well.
+National security is in r hands - guard it well.
 Men occasionally stumble over the truth, but most of them pick themselves up and hurry off as if nothing had happened.
 		-- Winston Churchill